aswanth6000/align-imports/README.md

-# Align Imports Extension for VS Code
+# Align Imports Plus Extension for VS Code

 A Visual Studio Code extension that automatically formats and organizes JavaScript/TypeScript import statements.
 It groups imports into three categories (package, @-prefixed, and relative imports) and maintains proper spacing between groups.